Biggs Wins GOP Nod for House in S.C, Over Trump-backed Candidate

 The seat is open after Republican Rep. Jeff Duncan decided not to run again after seven terms.
 Duncan's wife of 35 years filed for divorce in 2023, accusing him of several affairs.

-Biggs will face the Democratic nominee, Sherwin-Williams paint store manager Byron Best from Greenwood, and Michael Bedenbaugh, of the Alliance Party, in November.
+Biggs will face the Democrat nominee, Sherwin-Williams paint store manager Byron Best from Greenwood, and Michael Bedenbaugh, of the Alliance Party, in November.

 The district in the northwest corner of the state contains several small population centers.